marcoandre1/express-react-app/README.md

 - `function*` indicates special generator function type.
 - generator contains normal javascript code.
 - `while (true)` loops can exist in generator functions.
+A `while(true)` loop, would normally cause a crash but it is acceptable inside a generator function as long as it has the **yield** keyword.
-- `Yield` keyword returns value to the generator's caller (can return many values).
+- `yield` keyword returns value to the generator's caller (can return many values).
+In this case, the value returned is `meaning`.
+It then waits until the generator is invoked again.
 - Yields 43, 44, 45, ...

-For more info, take a look at: <https://www.pluralsight.com/courses/redux-saga>
+In this app, **Redux Saga** will be invoking these generators for us.
+For more info, take a look at: <https://www.pluralsight.com/courses/redux-saga>.

 ### Create saga to generate random task ID, create task dispatch action containing details